chrisrng/angular-react-poc/README.md

 Averaging at around `39.07%` increase in performance over 10, 50, and 100 rows of pascal's triangle.

+It did however add a cost of around 39KB of code (react and reactdom) when gzipped and minified, along with the framework initialization costs.

 ### Angular performance:

 ![311.315ms for 100 rows](https://raw.github.com/chrisrng/angular-react-poc/master/images/angular-only.png)